-Once projects get too large for a small team to execute, leaders need ways to formally identify who is involved, and their responsibilities.
+Once projects get too large for a small team to run, leaders need ways to formally identify who is involved.

-Accountability matrices are simple systems used to identify communicate responsibilities on a project.
+Accountability matrices are simple systems used to communicate responsibilities on a project.

-Two things all the accountability matrices have in common: they have memorable acronyms (that someone trademarks), and they have a point person who tries to wrangle people into that matrix.
+Two things all the accountability matrices have in common: they have sweet memorable acronyms (that someone trademarks), and they have a point person who wrangles people into that matrix.

 That point person is often known as the “Accountable.”
-A really common, basic matrix is RACI (or ARCI).
+A really common matrix is RACI (or ARCI).
 The acronym identifies the roles:

 - Accountable: single person who answers for the execution of the project.